Blog

 When Should SIL Providers Start the Registration Process?

-Now!
-Providers delivering SIL services should begin the registration process as soon as possible, delaying this process could impact service delivery to NDIS participants.
+Now.
+Providers delivering SIL services should begin the registration process as soon as possible.
+Delaying this process could impact service delivery to NDIS participants.
 Providers should follow the steps below for mandatory registration:

 1. Registration application